Exploring the Vulnerability of the Content Moderation Guardrail in Large Language Models via Intent Manipulation: Experiment

 \paragraph{Experimental settings.} We use Gemini 1.5 Flash as the backbone model for both auxiliary and monitoring agents, while treating the remaining \llms\ as victim models in our experiments.
 Their hyperparameters are reported in Tab.~\ref{tab:hypm}.
 The maximum number of iterations in our framework is set to five.

-\paragraph{Victim models.} We evaluate a diverse set of mainstream \llms\ as victim models.
-GPT-4o~\cite{hurst2024gpt}, OpenAI’s flagship multi-modal model, integrates advanced moderation systems that leverage intent classification and response filtering.
-OpenAI o1~\cite{jaech2024openai}, a frontier reasoning model, appears to employ stricter intent-aware defenses, such as Chain-of-Thought-based moderation guardrails, making it one of the most resilient to harmful information.
-OpenAI o3-mini~\cite{openai2025o3}, while lightweight and cost-efficient, retains an effective moderation pipeline.
-In contrast, Gemini 2.0 Pro~\cite{pichai2024introducing} by Google exhibits high resilience to malicious inputs.
-Claude 3.7 Sonnet~\cite{anthropic2025claude37} by Anthropic demonstrates particularly strong moderation capabilities, likely due to its constitutional AI principles, which emphasize harm minimization and intent alignment.
-On the other hand, DeepSeek V3~\cite{liu2024deepseek} is a general-purpose \llm\ known for its cost-effectiveness, while DeepSeek R1~\cite{guo2025deepseek} is tailored toward reasoning tasks with improved performance in multi-turn dialogues.
+\paragraph{\llms.} We evaluate a diverse set of mainstream \llms\ as follows.
+Among {\bf closed-source \llms}, GPT-4o~\cite{hurst2024gpt}, OpenAI's flagship multimodal model, integrates advanced moderation systems that combine intent classification with response filtering.
+Building on this foundation, OpenAI o1~\cite{jaech2024openai}, a frontier reasoning model, appears to adopt even stricter intent-aware defenses—such as Chain-of-Thought-based moderation guardrails—making it one of the most resilient models against harmful content.
+Complementing these high-end systems, the lightweight and cost-efficient OpenAI o3-mini~\cite{openai2025o3} maintains an effective moderation pipeline.
+In contrast, Google's Gemini 2.0 Pro~\cite{pichai2024introducing} also exhibits high resilience to malicious inputs.
+Finally, Claude 3.7 Sonnet~\cite{anthropic2025claude37} from Anthropic showcases particularly robust moderation behavior, likely driven by its constitutional AI principles focused on harm minimization and intent alignment.
+For {\bf open-source \llms}, DeepSeek V3~\cite{liu2024deepseek} stands out for its cost-effectiveness, whereas its sibling DeepSeek R1~\cite{guo2025deepseek} is specifically tuned for reasoning.
+Moreover, we consider Alibaba's Qwen3 series~\cite{yang2025qwen3}, including Qwen3-14B, Qwen3-32B, and the 235B-parameter mixture-of-experts (MoE) model Qwen3-235B-A22B with 22B active parameters.
+Beyond the Qwen3 series, Meta's Llama4 Scout~\cite{meta2025llama}—a 109B-parameter MoE \llm\ with 17B active parameters—excels at multi-modal tasks, while Mistral AI's Mixtral-8x7B~\cite{jiang2024mixtral}, a sparse mixture-of-experts (SMoE) model, further broadens our evaluation landscape.

 \paragraph{Competing methods.} We compare our proposed framework with the red-teaming methods below.
 PAIR~\cite{chao2023jailbreaking} is an automatic framework for red-teaming black-box \llms.
 TAP~\cite{mehrotra2024tree} leverages tree-of-thought reasoning to iteratively refine prompt candidates, minimizing the number of queries required to discover effective jailbreak prompts.
 ArtPrompt~\cite{jiang2024artprompt} bypasses \llm's guardrails by encoding sensitive content into visually ambiguous ASCII art.
 CipherChat~\cite{yuan2024gpt} investigates the alignment issues from a cryptographic standpoint.
 FlipAttack~\cite{liu2024flipattack} exploits the vulnerability by constructing left-side noise.
 Deepinception~\cite{li2024deepinception} exploits \llm's personality by constructing nested virtual scenarios that induce \llms to respond to harmful behaviors.
 ReNeLLM~\cite{ding2024wolf} is an automated jailbreak pipeline consisting of prompt rewriting and scenario nesting.
 FuzzLLM~\cite{yao2024fuzzllm} applies fuzzing-inspired techniques to synthesize jailbreak prompts using templates, constraints, and diverse question sets to induce unsafe outputs in victim \llms.